telefonicaid/lwm2m-node-lib/README.md

 * `server.defaultType`: type that will be assigned to a device registering in the server if there is no other.
 * `server.logLevel`: log level for the internal logger (could have any of the following values: DEBUG, INFO, ERROR, FATAL).
 * `server.types`: in the case of multiple URLs, mapping between URL and type (see bellow [Configuring multiple southbound interfaces](#multipleinterfaces).
+* `server.deviceRegistry.type`: type of Device Registry to create.
+    Currently, two values are supported: `memory` and `mongodb`.
+Mongodb databases must be configured in the `mongob` section (as described below).
+    E.g.:
+    ```
+    {
+      type: 'mongodb'
+    }
+    ```
+* `server.mongodb`: configures the MongoDB driver for those repositories with 'mongodb' type.
+If the `host` parameter is a list of comma-separated IPs, they will be considered to be part of a Replica Set.
+In that case, the optional property `replicaSet` should contain the Replica Set name.
+    The MongoBD driver will retry the connection at startup time `retries` times, waiting `retryTime` seconds between attempts, if those attributes are present (default values are 5 and 5 respectively).
+E.g.:
+    ```
+    {
+      host: 'localhost',
+      port: '27017',
+      db: 'iotagent',
+      retries: 5,
+      retryTime: 5

+    }
+    ```
 * `client.port`: port where the client's COAP server will start listening.
 * `client.lifetime`: lifetime in miliseconds of the client registration.
 After that lifetime, the registration will be dismissed.
 * `client.version`: version of the Lightweight M2M protocol.
 Currently `1.0` is the only valid option.